MengwenHe-CMU/Reading-Reports/Research/Localization/Fusion/Pose Fusion with Chain Pose Graphs for Automated Driving/document.md

     -   enforce a certain matrix structure for H, to include all measurement sources in a generic way independetly of their specific output frequencies, and to a priori relate the number of state variables to the length of the interval of the sliding window.

-### About the system matrix {#about-the-system-matrix}
+### About the system matrix

 -   The block-tridiagonal

-[^1]: M. Kaess, H. Johannsson, R. Roberts, V. Ila, J. Leonard, and F. Del- laert, “iSAM2: Incremental Smoothing and Mapping using the Bayes tree,” Int.
+[1] M. Kaess, H. Johannsson, R. Roberts, V. Ila, J. Leonard, and F. Del- laert, “iSAM2: Incremental Smoothing and Mapping using the Bayes tree,” Int.
 Journal of Robotics Research, pp. 216–235, 2012.

-[^2]: G. Sibley, L. Matthies, and G. Sukhatme, “SlidingWindow Filter with Application to Planetary Landing,” Journal of Field Robotics, vol. 27, no. 5, pp. 587–608, 2010
+[2] G. Sibley, L. Matthies, and G. Sukhatme, “SlidingWindow Filter with Application to Planetary Landing,” Journal of Field Robotics, vol. 27, no. 5, pp. 587–608, 2010

-[^3]: R. K¨ ummerle, G. Grisetti, H. Strasdat, K. Konolige, and W. Burgard, “g2o: A General Framework for Graph Optimization,” in Proc.
+[3] R. K¨ ummerle, G. Grisetti, H. Strasdat, K. Konolige, and W. Burgard, “g2o: A General Framework for Graph Optimization,” in Proc.
 IEEE Int.
 Conf.
 Robotics and Automation (ICRA), 2011, pp. 3607–3613.